MultiSafepay/docs/content/faq/api/masking-iban-numbers.md

 International Bank Account Numbers (IBAN) are sensitive data.

-By default, we mask IBAN in:
+For security reasons, we mask IBAN by default in:

 - [POST notifications](/faq/api/notification-url/#post-notification-example)
 - [GET /orders/{order_id}](/api/#retrieve-an-order) responses

-Masked IBAN only display the last 4 digits of the number, e.g. `*** 1234`.
+When masked, only the last 4 digits of the IBAN are visible, e.g. `*** 1234`.

-### How to unmask

-To unmask IBAN at a website level, reach out to your account manager to discuss why you need to unmask IBAN.
-You can perform regular business operations like performing refunds without the need of unmasking IBAN.
+### Unmasking IBAN

+You can still perform most business operations with masked IBANs, e.g. processing refunds.
+To unmask IBANs for a specific website, email your reasons to your account manager at <sales@multisafepay.com>

-Once your account manager has approved the unmasking of IBAN, follow these steps:
+Once your account manager has approved your request, follow these steps:

 1. In your MultiSafepay Control, go to **Settings** > **Website settings**.
 2. Click the relevant website.
-3. Under the **Website functionality** pane, click the **Unmask IBAN numbers in API requests and responses** toggle.
+3. In the **Website functionality** pane, click the **Unmask IBAN numbers in API requests and responses** toggle.

-**Note:** The unmask toggle is always visible, however, without the approval of your account manager, it has no effect.
+**Note:** The unmask toggle is always visible, but only active if approved by your account manager.

-Unmasked IBAN display the full number, e.g. `NL87ABNA0000001234`.
+When unmasked, the full IBAN is displayed, e.g. `NL87ABNA0000001234`.